foxwallet/hc.foxwallet.com/blog/2024-09-15-aleo-extension-tutorial.md

 - Where can I find the transfer records?
     Transfer records are currently in the message box at the top right corner.
 The next version will support viewing them on the "Asset Details" page.

-- Why "Sync" is require on mobile App?
-    Due to the performance limitations of mobile devices, the process of scanning private transactions is handled by FoxWallet servers.
-The plugin, running on a computer, has enough performance for local synchronization.

 - I transferred ALEO to someone using private transfer, but his/her account does not show the balance.
 Why?
     FoxWallet App only shows the public balance by default.
 Click "Sync" to display the private balance.